 The Pros and Cons of a Career in Health Services Administration

-There are a lot of positive features for a career in healthcare administration.
-It’s an equal opportunity career path that’s gender-neutral, and it has a great outlook on job and salary growth.
-There’s also the potential for specialization in either the public or private sectors and a high degree of job satisfaction.
+There are numerous positive aspects to a career in healthcare administration.
+It’s an equal-opportunity career path that’s gender-neutral and offers a promising outlook for job and salary growth.
+There’s also the potential for specialization in either the public or private sector, along with a high degree of job satisfaction.
 The prospects for employment are high.

-Although health services management can be rewarding, personally and financially, it’s not without its challenges.
+Although health services management can be both personally and financially rewarding, it’s not without its challenges.
 It can be a demanding career with long hours.
 Because there’s such a demand for qualified candidates, competition is fierce and standards are high for applicants.
-The pay scale can vary widely from region to region.
+Pay scales can vary widely from region to region.

-If you’ve got what it takes to enter this exciting and challenging field, Florida National University (FNU) is ready to help you achieve the credentials and support your academic and profession goal to success.
+If you’ve got what it takes to enter this exciting and challenging field, Florida National University (FNU) is ready to help you achieve the credentials and support your academic and professional goals to success.
 Since 1982, we’ve helped students just like you earn a higher education.
 We’re regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-We award students associate, baccalaureate, and master degrees in several subject areas, including Health Services Administration.
+We award students associate, baccalaureate, and master’s degrees in several subject areas, including Health Services Administration.

-Our university has two campuses in the South Florida area located in Hialeah and Miami, and we’re licensed by the Commission for Independent Education of the Florida Department of Education.
-FNU is also approved to provide veterans training by the State of Florida, Department of Veterans Affairs and authorized to enroll qualified non-immigrant foreign exchange students under federal law.
+With campuses in Hialeah and Miami, Florida National University is licensed by the Commission for Independent Education, a division of the Florida Department of Education.
+The university is approved by the Florida Department of Veterans Affairs to provide training for veterans and is federally authorized to enroll qualified non-immigrant foreign exchange students.

 Our Master of Health Services Administration program is designed to give candidates a high-quality education.
-By the time you finish our program, you’ll be ready to become a leader in the healthcare industry, and we offer all students job placement assistance upon graduation.
-We’ve structured our programs to accommodate graduate students who require scheduling flexibility by offering both on-site classes and an online masters degree program for students who need to telecommute due to geographic considerations or work and family obligations.
+By the time you finish our program, you’ll be ready to become a leader in the healthcare industry, and we offer job placement assistance to all students upon graduation.
+We’ve structured our programs to accommodate graduate students who require scheduling flexibility, offering both on-site classes and an online master’s degree program for those who need to telecommute due to geographic considerations or work and family obligations.

 Financial Aid and Admissions Information

-As a fully accredited institute of higher learning, Florida National University is qualified to provide access to federal student loan and financial aid programs, scholarships, and honor tuition incentives for those with previous coursework, military training, or other qualifying training and education.
-Depending on your program, financing is available for programs at both of our campuses and to distance learning students.
+As a fully accredited institution of higher learning, Florida National University is qualified to provide access to federal student loans and financial aid programs, as well as scholarships and honor tuition incentives for individuals with prior coursework, military training, or other qualifying training and education.
+Depending on your program, financing is available to both on-campus and distance-learning students.

 If you’re ready to open the doors to your future, contact FNU to request an appointment with an admissions representative.
-Your enrollment specialist can provide you with more details about testing, financial aid, and program requirements.
+Your enrollment specialist can provide more details on testing, financial aid, and program requirements.
 To begin the enrollment process, create an account and apply here.
-You can also use this interface to monitor the status of your application.
+You can also use this interface to monitor your application’s status.